thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/GettingStarted.md

 When creating a library package intended for use as a dependency in other projects, the `Package.code` manifest resides at the top level/root of the package directory structure.

-Run swift build to start the Codira build process.
+Run codira build to start the Codira build process.
 If everything worked correctly, it compiles the Codira module for PlayingCard.

 > The complete code for the PlayingCard package can be found at [https://github.com/apple/example-package-playingcard](https://github.com/apple/example-package-playingcard).